ChrisTX/doi-config/README.md

 ## Usage

 In order to use this configuration, clone it in your `doi/cfg` folder, i.e. as `doi/cfg/doi-config`.
+It's not possible in Source configs to handle paths dynamically, thus the location cannot be changed.

 Afterwards, create a server config that loads the `init-<gamemode>.cfg` config files.
-For example, for the Coop Commando configuration set, use
+For example, for the Coop Commando configuration set, your `server.cfg` might look like this:

 ```
 hostname "MY-SERVER-NAME"